ProIntegritate/Regrep/README.md

 A Find/Grep replacement with multiple levels of RegExp.
 Useful for filtering CSVFiles, JSONL or Logfiles.

-Syntax: Regrep INFILE "RegularExpression (-"RegularNOTExpression" "RegularExpression" -"RegularNotExpression")
+Syntax: Regrep INFILE "RegularExpression (-"NOTRegularExpression" "RegularExpression" -"NOTRegularExpression")

 **Example:**